legends-of-sol/Solana-NFT-collections/announcements/partners-closed.md

 Legends, this is more than an announcement; it's a call to arms ⚔️.
 Stand ready, for "The Choice" because it's not just an event; it's the moment where Legends are truly born.
 See you in The Matrix mfers!

+TLDR;
+- Partner Role is closed
+- The Choice is this Friday at 6:00 p.m.
+EST
+- Nomination deadline is also this Friday at 6:00 p.m.
+EST
+- Airdrop is 24 hours after The Choice
+- $LEGEND will be burned in The Choice

 LFG! 🚀🚀🚀